 Software required for "Boot Camp" in wildlife study design and data analysis

-Windows (7, 8 or 10), Mac (Mavericks or later), or Ubuntu (Trusty or Xenial - the LTS versions) all work.
+Windows (7, 8 or 10), Mac (El Capitan or later), or Ubuntu (Trusty or Xenial or Bionic) all work.
 Other Linux distros should also work, but we have not tried.
 Our code has been most thoroughly tested on Windows machines.

 They will need the following applications installed: